avinash010/qxf2-blog-comment-classifier/README.md

 # qxf2-blog-comment-classifier
 This is a comment classification model built for classifying Qxf2 blog comments as spam or not spam.
-This was built for learning machine Learning and can be used for testing ML models.
-It also hosted using streamlit
+This was built for learning how to develop some Machine Learning models and can be used for testing ML models.

 ### LOCAL SETUP
 1. Create a virtual environment for yourself (we used Python 3.8)